The Bronco Buster

 The Bronco Buster (also The Broncho Buster per convention at the time of sculpting) is a sculpture made of bronze copyrighted in 1895 by American artist Frederic Remington.
-It portrays a rugged cowboy character fighting to stay aboard a rearing, plunging bronco, with a stirrup swinging free, a quirt in one hand and a fistful of mane and reins in the other.
+It portrays a rugged cowboy character fighting to stay aboard a rearing, plunging bucking horse, with a stirrup swinging free, a quirt in one hand and a fistful of mane and reins in the other.
 It was the first and remains the most popular of all of Remington's sculptures.

 The sculpture was executed in the summer of 1895, and later that fall it was copyrighted with the United States Copyright Office.
 He took his subject from a number of his former sketches.
 The earliest one was A Bucking Bronco, an illustration to Theodore Roosevelt's article in the March 1888 issue of Century Magazine entitled "The Home Ranch".
 Another Remington sketch entitled A Pitching Bronco, was published in the April 30, 1892, issue of Harper's Weekly.
 Sculpting was a new medium for Remington at this time, and this new method of portrayal was a total success in the eyes of his collectors and art historians.
 Breaking away from the restricted limits of flat paper, pen and ink and watercolor, Remington moved to the next level of his artistic potential, through the more effective medium of three-dimensional expressions.
 Remington, who always strove to capture the essence of the moment in his work, now found he was more able to effectively express that which he had observed first hand: